Assam

-Locals raise concerns over potential impact of Kamakhya Corridor on heritage, water sources
+Locals raise concerns over potential impact of Kamakhya Corridor project on heritage and water sources

 Reported by